My name is Fotini, mum to my angel babies Bruce and Blake.

 There is an added layer of grief and silence around termination for medical reason which is why I want to talk about Bruce and Blake, publicly.

 You spend hours in labour where people come and go as you try to survive physical and emotional pain, and then dead silence once the baby is born sleeping.
 No one talks, no one cries.
 You experience this weird silence as you go through shock and taking in the moment of what just happened.
 And then you hold your baby until you say goodbye.

-An important day for me each year is Pregnancy and Infant Loss Remembrance Day on 15 October.
+Raising awareness around TFMR is really important to me.
+I also share Bruce and Blake’s story on Pregnancy and Infant Loss Remembrance Day (Oct 15).
 Just like Mother’s Day or Father’s Day, this is THEIR day, a day for Bruce and Blake.

 I haven’t had any more children, but my new partner and I haven’t been trying for a baby just yet.